Top 19 Niche Business Ideas: What’s Working Right Now?

 If you want to learn more, check out how I wrote a Kindle book that was making over $100 per day.

 I own Long Tail Pro, but I'm not a programmer.
-This piece of software has done very well for me, so I would be leaving out a great business idea that I am personally familiar with if I didn't mention software development.
+This piece of software has done very well for me, so I would be leaving out a great small business idea that I am personally familiar with if I didn't mention software development.

 If you are able to come up with a small piece of software, you can often have it outsourced and developed for only a couple thousand dollars (bigger ideas can cost much much more of course).

 So, if you can think of a niche market that might be able to use a simple piece of software, don't let the fact that you are not a programmer scare you off!
 You might have the opportunity at a great business.